network-lumen/blockchain/docs/governance.md

   multi-message proposal (including negative deposit coverage).
 - Treat the more destructive knobs (`min_initial_deposit_ratio`, `min_deposit_ratio`, `proposal_cancel_ratio`,
   `proposal_cancel_dest`, and the `burn_*` flags) as advanced settings—only flip them when a governance proposal clearly documents the operational impact and rollback plan.
+All burn flags default to `false`; enabling them must be an explicit governance decision.